Are Shade Sails A Good Choice For Keeping You Cool?

 Shade Sails Are Easy to Install

-It helps out that shade sails can be installed with relative ease compared to more permanent structures.
+It helps that you can install shade sails with relative ease compared to more permanent structures.
 You can use them right alongside more permanent structures as well.
 I’ve seen them used with pergolas and also used outside of rectangular gazebos.
 Extending from a house to another structure outside is also a common theme.

-So long as your connections are tight and your poles or connected structures (walls of a building, roof rings) are sturdy, they should last well wherever they’re placed.
-They can also then be adjusted and moved as needed, unlike more permanent structures like awnings.
+Shade sails should last well wherever they’re placed.
+Make sure your connections are tight and your poles or connected structures (walls of a building or roof rings) are sturdy.
+You can also adjust and move sails as needed, unlike more permanent structures like awnings.

-What I find that is odd for me is the cost of professional installation.
+What is odd for me is the cost of professional installation.
 It can run in the thousands.
-But once I researched it, I understood that these installs are often custom things, with columns built specifically for the space and shade sails at the perfect angles by professional contractors.
+Once I researched it, I understood these installs are often custom things.
+The installers will make custom columns specifically for the space.
+The shade sails at set at the perfect angles by professional contractors.
+There is usually a guarantee involved as well.

 There Are Often Environmental Benefits to Using Shade Sails

-The material used to make most shade sails is recycled and recyclable materials.
-It can be used over air conditioning units and over windows to provide enough protection from solar energy that the temperature can be at the very least 10° lower than outside of it.
-It can increase the efficiency of your air conditioning by 10% – %15 in most cases.
+The material used to make the most shade sails comes from recyclable materials.
+We can use it over air conditioning units and over windows.
+Shade sails provide enough protection from solar energy that the temperature can be at least 10° lower than outside of it.
+It can increase the efficiency of your air conditioning by 10%–15%.

 They also provide plenty of airflow, because they shade, they don’t enclose.